-Costs are considered to be lower than the UK average.
+Costs are considered being lower than the UK average.
 Housing is usually the biggest cost for most people, and in Doncaster, it’s a rather favourable aspect.
 Whether you’re renting or buying a home, you’ll find that housing costs are significantly less compared to London or other major UK cities.

 For utilities such as gas and electricity, prices are more or less consistent with the national average.
 The same applies to internet services.
 However, water bills can be slightly cheaper because of the local supply companies.